 About Our Faculty

 The Physics Department consists of 25 full-time faculty members and about 45 graduate teaching assistants.
 The faculty is comprised of approximately an equal number of theorists and experimentalists.
 Faculty members are involved in most areas of physics including condensed matter physics, biophysics, high energy physics, and astrophysics/cosmology.
-Courses are primarily taught by full-time UB faculty members, with perhaps one or two sections per semester taught by adjunct faculty.
+Courses are primarily taught by full-time UB faculty members.

 Six faculty members have received the SUNY Chancellor's Award for Excellence in Teaching, nine are Fellows of the American Physical Society, eight have won National Science Foundation Career Awards, and five are SUNY Distinguished Professors.